Nitrokey/nitrokey-documentation/storage/linux/openvpn-client-configuration-with-easyrsa-storage-hsm.md

 On the local machine dedicated to access the HSM, we will use the tools provided by Opensc 0.20 in order to sign the `.req` file, and send it back to the OpenVPN server.
 We assume we have transferred the file from the server machine to the CA machine.

-First we start by plugging the HSM nitrokey, and enter this instruction for listing the keysF available.
+First we start by plugging the HSM Nitrokey, and enter this instruction for listing the keys available.

 1. Query the list of available devices